Clinical Pain Science for the Low Back, Pelvis and Hips (Vancouver) or via Zoom

 About the instructors

-Eric Purves MRSc, RMT has been an RMT since 2006.
-He co-owns Achieve Health, a multidisciplinary clinic in Victoria, BC.
-In 2016, Eric joined the education faculty at PainBC where he teaches a course on persistent pain management.
-He also has his own education company where he has instructed over 80 workshops across North America on pain, manual therapy, movement/exercise therapies and rehabilitation principles for health care providers.
+Eric Purves MRSc, RMT graduated from WCCMT Victoria in 2005.
+Since 2016, Eric has been on the education faculty at PainBC where he teaches a course on chronic pain management.
+He also has his own education company where he has instructed over 90 workshops across the world on pain, manual therapy, movement/exercise therapies and rehabilitation principles for musculoskeletal health care providers.

-His graduate studies at the University of British Columbia focused on the application of research evidence in healthcare practice.
-Eric’s presented his research at numerous conferences and has had articles published throughout the world in various massage therapy journals.
+Eric’s graduate studies at the University of British Columbia focused on knowledge translation and the application of research evidence into healthcare practice.
+Eric has presented his research at numerous conferences and his articles are published in various journals.

 James Johnston, RMT is a Registered Massage Therapist, former massage college instructor, first responder/first aid instructor and firefighter in Victoria BC.
 Jamie graduated from the West Coast College of Massage Therapy in 2010 and has been working as a RMT since with a focus toward sports and sport injuries.
 As a massage therapy student Jamie began volunteering with the Victoria Grizzlies Junior A hockey club and spent the following seven years with them as an RMT and first responder.
 He has worked with the national men’s 7’s Rugby team, and with Hockey Canada in the women’s development program.